Ariana Grande Is Stunned Upon Learning Of Her Legendary Achievement

 “are we even surprised at this point,” said one fan upon hearing of the latest accomplishment and summing up the sentiment of many others.

-Many fans have been impressed that through out it all Grande has remained relatively humble and expressed gratitude to her fans multiple times.
+Many fans have been impressed that throughout it all, Grande has remained relatively humble and expressed gratitude to her fans multiple times.

-Given the multiple records her songs and albums have been breaking, and a recent win at the Grammy’s, it’s an understatement to say that Grande is off to a great start this year.
+Given the multiple records her songs and albums have been breaking and a recent win at the Grammys, it’s an understatement to say that Grande is off to a great start this year.